josephalan42/josephalan42/README.md

 🧑‍💻**About Me**

 Hi there!
-I'm Joseph Alan J, a Cloud Security Engineer, and AWS enthusiast, specializing in cloud security, CTF challenges, reverse engineering, malware analysis, and phishing analysis.
+I'm Joseph Alan J, Masters of Science in Cybersecurity Student at Penn State University with previous work experience as a Cloud Security Engineer, and AWS enthusiast, specializing in cloud security, CTF challenges, reverse engineering, malware analysis, and phishing analysis.
 Passionate about securing cloud environments and exploring cybersecurity challenges through CTFs, I continuously strive to enhance my skills and contribute to a more secure digital landscape.

 <img src="https://tryhackme-badges.s3.amazonaws.com/josephalan42.png" alt="TryHackMe">